livrich/First_Android_App/README.md

 * How to change the background color of buttons without getting rid of action bar
 * How to implement safe args without causing errors
-* How to fix abstract class and other errors that resulted from implementing safe args and trying to rebuild the project
+* Fix abstract class/other errors that resulted from implementing safe args and trying to rebuild the project
 * Start a new project from scratch where I create something original
 * Learn how to use Flutter/Dart with Android Studio